 Neighbourhood Decision Making is Back Again!

-Neighbourhood Decision Making 2019 will be accepting ideas for neighbourhood projects starting August 19!
+Neighbourhood Decision Making 2019 is now accepting ideas for neighbourhood projects!

 Neighbourhood Decision Making is an opportunity for London residents to democratically decide how to spend a portion of the City’s budget on real projects to help make our neighbourhoods even better.

 A total of $250,000 is available across the city with a maximum of $30,000 per project.